FrozenBirdXD/2023-hacking-challenge-writeup/Security4Fun!/CrunchyPCB.md

-# The first challenge in Security4Fun!: CrunchyPCB | 30 Points
+# The hidden flag on a PCB: CrunchyPCB | 30 Points
 Here we're given a text file called "*board.txt*" with the following content:
 ```txt
 The basic pcb files for KiCad were provided by the https://github.com/OLIMEX/OLINUXINO/tree/master/HARDWARE/A64-OLinuXino